-There is no installer available for installing the Connector/Net component on your Unix installation.
+There is no installer available for installing the MySQL Connector/Net component on your Unix installation.
 Before installing, ensure that you have a working Mono project installation.
 To test whether your system has Mono installed, enter:

 shell> mono --version

 The version of the Mono JIT compiler is displayed.

 To compile C# source code, make sure a Mono C# compiler is installed.